kfalcetano/PDFmerge/README.md

 # PDFmerge
+Note: Requires PyPDF2, do "pip install pypdf2" to install.

 Use the GUI to browse for and PDFs to a list, and merge them or clear the list if you don't like it.
 Uses tkinter and PyPDF2 for simplicity and cross-platform capability (not that it was necessarily needed).
 The alien icon was just a placeholder, but here it stays.

 ## It looks like this: